 Volume-cycled ventilators: Gas flows to the patient until a preset volume is delivered to the ventilator circuit, even if this entails a very high airway pressure.

-It is important for clinical staff working with individuals on mechanical ventilation to understand the different modes.
 Individuals require mechanical ventilation for different reasons.
 It is used for individuals with respiratory failure who are unable to breathe on their own.
 Different modes in mechanical ventilation help to determine how far along a patient is in the weaning process and the patient’s current respiratory status.
 The indications for mechanical ventilation include airway protection, treatment of hypoxemic respiratory failure (low blood oxygen), treatment of hypercapnic respiratory failure (elevated carbon dioxide in the blood), or treatment of a combined hypoxic and hypercapnic respiratory failure.
 On some occasions, patients are also intubated and placed on mechanical ventilation for procedures.
 H